Yoni-Deserbaix/WeatherAPI-App/README.md

 # WeatherAPI-App ☀️🌦️⛅

 WeatherAPI-app is an application designed to display real-time weather information for any city using the OpenWeather API.
 Users can input a city name, and the application will showcase its weather conditions, humidity, temperature, and wind speed.
-Cette application a été conçue dans le cadre de mon parcours en développement informatique, visant à acquérir et améliorer mes compétences en développement web et en programmation côté serveur.
+This application was designed as part of my journey in computer development, aiming to acquire and enhance my skills in web development and server-side programming.

 ## Features